gotthardp/rabbitmq-coap-pubsub/README.md

  - The POST and DELETE operations are idempotent.
 Creating a topic that already exist causes 2.01 "Created" instead of 4.03 "Forbidden".
 Similarly, deleting a topic that does not exist causes 2.02 "Deleted".
+ - Topic values are listed under `.well-known/core` as standard resources.

 ## Installation

 This plug-in requires the
 [Last value caching exchange](https://github.com/rabbitmq/rabbitmq-lvc-plugin).
-Please make sure that both `rabbitmq_lvc` and `rabbitmq-coap-pubsub` are installed.
+Please make sure that both `rabbitmq_lvc` and `rabbitmq_coap_pubsub` are installed.

 ### RabbitMQ Configuration
-To change the default settings you may add the `rabbitmq-coap-pubsub` section to your [RabbitMQ Configuration](https://www.rabbitmq.com/configure.html).
+To change the default settings you may add the `rabbitmq_coap_pubsub` section to your [RabbitMQ Configuration](https://www.rabbitmq.com/configure.html).

 <table>